Axis capture of Tobruk: Background

 The small port of Tobruk in Italian Cyrenaica had been fortified by the Italians from 1935.
 Behind two old outlying forts, they constructed a novel fortification, consisting of a double line of concrete-lined trenches 54 km long, connecting 128 weapons pits protected by concealed anti-tank ditches but the fortifications lacked overhead protection and there was no defence in depth.
 Tobruk was captured by Australian forces in January 1941 during Operation Compass, the first large Allied military operation of the Western Desert Campaign.
 Following the arrival of the German Afrika Korps commanded by Erwin Rommel in Operation Sonnenblume in March, Axis forces retook much of the lost territory in Cyrenaica; Tobruk was cut off and besieged between April and December 1941.

 Using the Italian defences, ill-organised attacks by Axis forces were defeated by the 30,000-strong Australian garrison (replaced in September by a British and Allied force), allowing time for the fortifications to be improved.
-The Allied occupation of Tobruk was a threat to the Axis communications, it denied them the use of the port, and it tied down four Italian divisions and three German battalions, a force twice the size of the garrison.
+The Allied occupation of Tobruk was a threat to the Axis communications.
+It denied them the use of the port and it tied down four Italian divisions and three German battalions (a force twice the size of the garrison).
 During 1941, supplied from the sea and surviving successive Axis assaults, the defence of Tobruk became a symbol of the British war effort.
 The relief of Tobruk was the object of Operation Brevity in May and Operation Battleaxe in June, both of which failed.
 Operation Crusader in November and December 1941 raised the siege and forced the Axis out of Cyrenaica into Tripolitania.

-Stores being unloaded in Tobruk harbour in the spring of 1942, for Operation Acrobat which was forestalled by the Axis attack.
+Stores being unloaded in Tobruk harbour in the spring of 1942, for Operation Acrobat, that was forestalled by the Axis attack.

 Supplied with more modern tanks, the second Axis offensive saw the reoccupation of western Cyrenaica but the Axis ran out of supplies to the west of Gazala.
 A lull followed as both sides prepared for a new offensive.
 The British built up the Gazala Line, fortified positions known as "boxes", defended by extensive minefields.
 The Axis forces forestalled the British with Unternehmen Venezia (known to the British as the Battle of Gazala), which began on 26 May 1942.
 Poorly armed and armoured British tanks and inferior co-ordination allowed Rommel to defeat the Eighth Army tanks piecemeal and by 13 June the British had begun to retreat eastwards from Gazala, leaving Tobruk vulnerable to attack.